quantum-boost/multinode/README.md

 ### What is Multinode?

-**Multinode** allows you to rapidly deploy scalable applications with **asynchronous tasks**.
+**Multinode** lets you rapidly deploy cloud applications that perform **asynchronous tasks**.

-Consider using multinode if your application runs tasks that:
+Consider using Multinode if your application runs tasks that:
 - are **triggered on demand** by the user of the application;
 - take of the order of **minutes or hours** to complete;
 - require **expensive hardware** that should be provisioned only when required.

-For example, multinode can be used within:
+For example, Multinode can be used within:
 - a document/image/video processing app
 - a data analytics app
 - a scientific computing app

-The main benefits of multinode are:
+The main benefits of Multinode are:
 - **Minimal boilerplate:** Cloud API calls, cloud permissions, task lifecycle management and task data storage are abstracted away.
 - **Responsive scaling:** Compute resources are spun up as soon as a task is created,